VeerpalKaur1511/MvcButton/Readme.txt

 i add database for my class
-in this part i add new folder under models named Button.cs and update my button.cs and i also add some  attributes and characteristics of the product like (id, title, color.......)
+in this part i add new folder under models named Button.cs and update my button.cs and i also add some  attributes and characteristics of the product like (id, title, color.......) in this step i Add NuGet packages and then run the command ... its showing an error and after that i go to  NuGet packages solution the install Microsoft.EntityFrameworkCore.SqlServer package with 3.1.0 version

+6.37pm
+In the next step i add new folder named data in which i add new item named MvcButtonContext.cs and then change code but it showing an error that namespace Button is not defined ... now i'm sloving thios error now add new public class then its sloved..... and removed that in the next step i register the context by Add the following using statements at the top of Startup.cs and add some code i Add a connection string to appsetting and to examine my database